serialdesignationn43/rbxlx-to-rojo-FIXED/README.md

 If there aren't any scripts in the rbxlx file, rbxlx-to-rojo will return an error.

-Download the latest release of rbxlx-to-rojo here: https://github.com/rojo-rbx/rbxlx-to-rojo/releases
+Download the latest fixed release of rbxlx-to-rojo here: https://github.com/serialdesignationn43/rbxlx-to-rojo-FIXED/releases/tag/Release
 ## Porting the game
 Before you can port your game into Rojo projects, you need a place/model file.
 If you have an existing game that isn't exported: